 Scripture declares that to everything there is a season.
 What you are experiencing now is a season, which means it is temporary, and with enough time, this too shall pass.
 Consider this time as a time of preparation for your future endeavors.
 Learn what you can in this season to make next season even richer and more fulfilling.

-What other things have you found helpful for overcoming the blues?
+What other things have you found helpful for overcoming and coping with the post-holiday blues?
 Share with us in the comments below.

 Resources for the post-holiday blues: